 This beautifully designed, 9500 sq. ft. all-enclosed field house serves many functions at camp.
 Primarily an indoor basketball court and ping-pong facility, it also acts as a favorite activity center for rainy days and night activities.
 New York and New England campers continue to debate which of their hometown arenas “The Garden” is named after.

-Our bright, airy and newly-renovated bunks are beautiful with lots of windows, ceiling fans and great ventilation.
+Our bright and airy bunks are beautiful with lots of windows, ceiling fans and great ventilation.
 Each bunk has modern, private bathrooms and individual showers, which are professionally cleaned daily, plenty of storage and hanging space for campers’ belongings.
 The cabins vary in size and configuration and have large, beautiful wooden porches with built-in benches.

 One of the most historic and nostalgic buildings on camp, the Rec Hall includes our beautiful dance studio where campers learn routines from all disciplines of dance including jazz, ballet and hip hop.
-The Rec Hall is also a perfect space for yoga instruction, night activities and rainy day events.
 Also, look to the rafters to see decades of Schodack tradition symbolized in the majestic hand-painted Tribals plaques, dating back to the early days of Schodack.

 We bring the Olympics to camp with this enjoyable, fast-paced sport!
 Team Handball is an easy game for all ages to learn and play.